publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1516a.md

              For a determination for which review by the United States Court of International Trade is provided for—

-                (i) under subsection (g)(12)(B) of this section, the day after the date of publication in the Federal Register of notice that article 1904 of the NAFTA has been suspended, or
+                (i) under subsection (g)(12)(B), the day after the date of publication in the Federal Register of notice that article 1904 of the NAFTA has been suspended, or

-                (ii) under subsection (g)(12)(D) of this section, the day after the date that notice of settlement is published in the Federal Register.
+                (ii) under subsection (g)(12)(D), the day after the date that notice of settlement is published in the Federal Register.

             (E) For a determination described in clause (vii) of paragraph (2)(B), the 31st day after the date on which notice of the implementation of the determination is published in the Federal Register.